 - a.
-The hospice agency will contact the PCS provider to coordinate the plan of care and scheduling of services. - b.
-The hospice agency will submit the Hospice-PCS Coordination Form (DMA-3165) to NC Medicaid within five (5) days of admission. - c.
-The hospice agency will submit the Hospice Aide Plan of Care to the PCS provider.
+The hospice provider contacts the PCS provider to coordinate the plan of care and scheduling of services. - b.
+The hospice provider will submit the Hospice-PCS Coordination Form (DMA-3165) to NC Medicaid within five days of admission. - c.
+The hospice provider will submit the Hospice Aide Plan of Care to the PCS provider.